rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Schema for spell object:
 -- id: Unique identifier for the spell (string)
 -- name: Display name of the spell (string)
+-- affinity: The element of the spell (string)
 -- description: Text description of what the spell does (string) -- attackType: How the spell is delivered - Constants.AttackType.PROJECTILE, REMOTE, ZONE, UTILITY --   * PROJECTILE: Physical projectile attacks - can be blocked by barriers and wards